 By putting in the proper time and energy into a hiring process and avoiding these common pitfalls, companies will end up with more successful hires and a more profitable bottom-line.

-Read more about the benefits to working with a heavy civil-specialized construction recruiter.
+Read more about the benefits of working with a heavy civil-specialized construction recruiter.

 Are you falling into any (or all) of these pitfalls?
 If your answer is yes, we can help you at Peterson Consulting Group.

-In 25 years, Peterson Consulting Group has acted as the bridge between talented professionals and businesses in the heavy civil, heavy highway and commercial construction sector that need the talent to get every position filled by the right person.
+In 25 years, Peterson Consulting Group has acted as the bridge between talented professionals and businesses in the heavy civil, heavy highway, and commercial construction sector that needs the talent to get every position filled by the right person.
 We have successfully filled over 7,000 positions, and PCG can do the same for you.